To prepare for tax filing season, there are several things you should take into consideration.

 Required Minimum Distributions.

 If you are charitably-inclined and have reached age 70 ½, you may make distributions directly to charity out of your IRA account without creating additional taxable income.
 The maximum amount that can be donated to charity from your IRA is $100,000 per year, per taxpayer.
-Upon reaching age 72, charitable IRA distributions can also help satisfy your RMD requirements in a tax-free manner.
+Upon reaching RMD beginning age, charitable IRA distributions can also help satisfy your RMD requirements in a tax-free manner.

 Please consult your team of advisors for more information on planning for RMDs.